smartrent/elixir-styler/README.md

 ]
 ```

+Styler has one configuration options:

-Styler's only current configuration option is `:alias_lifting_exclude`, which accepts a list of atoms to _not_ lift.
+- `:alias_lifting_exclude`, which accepts a list of atoms to _not_ lift.
 See the [Module Directive documentation](docs/module_directives.md#alias-lifting) for more.

-#### No Credo-Style Enable/Disable

-Styler [will not add configuration](https://github.com/adobe/elixir-styler/pull/127#issuecomment-1912242143) for ad-hoc enabling/disabling of rewrites.
-Sorry!
-Its implementation simply does not support that approach.
-There are however many forks out there that have attempted this; please explore the [Github forks tab](https://github.com/adobe/elixir-styler/forks) to see if there's a project that suits your needs or that you can draw inspiration from.

-Ultimately Styler is @adobe's internal tool that we're happy to share with the world.
-We're delighted if you like it as is, and just as excited if it's a starting point for you to make something even better for yourself.

 ## WARNING: Styler can change the behaviour of your program!